michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.2.0 - 04/01/2022 =
+- Added the `Category` unit option for the `Product Search` units.
+- Added the `Button2` and `Image` button types and the existing buttons are categorized as `Classic`.
+- Tweaked the UI of the button previews.
+- Moved the button unit options in the `Common Advanced` section to the new `Button` section.

 = 5.1.6 - 03/19/2022 =
 - Added the ability to set custom text to the plugin credit links.